propet/nvim/README.md

+## TODO
+* Use a portable LSP client, for linux and windows (Stay tunned for the future built-in neovim LSP server).
+* Figure out how to easily use new language servers.
+Could you keep them locally in this `nvim` folder?

 # My neovim config files
 My configuration for the neovim editor, in *~/.config/nvim* folder.
 Steps for replication, and reminder about settings and plugins.